-5.9 Partitives
+3.5.9 Partitives

 Basque partitive quantifiers are syntactically complex.
 Proportional quantifiers, fractional expressions as well as percentage expressions were described in §4.
 Now, apart from the proportional expressions shown in §4, the most typical way to express partitivity in Basque is by means of the plural version of D plus the ablative marker -tik 'of'.
-The quantifier in a partitive construction can be cardinal (164a), interrogative (164b), or negative (164c) (although remember there is no monomorphemic no in Basque).
-There is no equivalent to the English 'all of the NP'.52
+The quantifier in a partitive construction can be cardinal (168a), interrogative (168b), or negative (168c) (although remember there is no monomorphemic no in Basque).
+There is no equivalent of the English 'all of the NP'.
+61

-- (164) a.
-Ikasle-etatik asko/gutxi/batzuk/hamar berandu iritsi ziren. student-D.pl.abl many/few/some/ten late arrive aux.nl 'Many/few/some/ten of the students arrived late.' - zein iritsi zen berandu? b.
-Ikasle-etatik student-D.pl.abl which arrive aux late 'Which of the students did arrive late?' - c.
+- asko/gutxi/batzuk/hamar berandu iritsi ziren.
+(168) a.
+Ikasle-etatik student-D.pl.abl many/few/some/ten late arrive aux.pl 'Many/few/some/ten of the students arrived late.' - b.
+Ikasle-etatik zein iritsi zen berandu? student-D.pl.abl which arrive aux late 'Which of the students did arrive late?' - c.
 Ikasle-etatik batere ez zen iritsi berandu. student-D.pl.abl one even no aux arrive late 'None (lit.: not even one) of the students arrived late'

-Note that the negation that appears in (164c) can be separated from batere 'lit.: one even' and moved to the sentence initial position: Ez zen ikasleetatik batere etorri berandu.
+Note that the negation that appears in (168c) can be separated from batere 'lit.: one even' and moved to the sentence initial position: Ez zen ikasleetatik batere etorri berandu.
 This would show that in opposition to the partitives formed with cardinals and interrogatives the negative does not form a single constituent with batere (cf. end of §5.10).